Johnsonville, New Zealand

 Johnsonville is a large suburb in northern Wellington, New Zealand.
 It is seven kilometres north of the city centre, at the top of the Ngauranga Gorge, on the main route to Porirua (State Highway 1).
 It is commonly known by locals as "J'ville".
+Johnsonville was settled from the 1840s, became a town by 1896 and grew rapidly during the twentieth century.
+Johnsonville became an independent town district in 1908 and amalgamated with Wellington City in 1953.

 History

 Johnson's clearing

-Johnsonville was originally the site of a Māori track from Wellington to Porirua (the Old Porirua Road), and had no native inhabitants before European settlement.
-Vegetation was dense native forest, dominated by totara, mixed podocarp trees (notably totara and Rimu), Rata and hinau.
+Johnsonville was originally the site of a Māori track from Wellington to Porirua (the Old Porirua Road), and had no indigenous inhabitants prior to European settlement.
+Vegetation was dense native forest, dominated by tōtara, mixed podocarp trees (notably tōtara and rimu), rātā and hīnau.
 Johnsonville was settled in 1841 by, among others, Frank Johnson who had purchased a certificate of selection and had drawn the 100 acre 'Section 11 Kinapora (Kenepuru) District'.
-Initially called 'Johnson's clearing', Frank Johnson built a house by the Johnsonville stream and a timber mill near the center of modern Johnsonville.
+Initially called 'Johnson's clearing', Frank Johnson built a house by the Johnsonville stream and a timber mill near the centre of modern Johnsonville.
 He quickly denuded the entire Johnsonville area of virgin native forest, with timber sold to help build the nearby town of Wellington.
 He soon sold his land at a substantial profit, and returned to England by 1858 leaving the environment massively changed, and on which site a farming industry to support nearby Wellington City grew.
 The Daisy Hill Farm House was built about 1860, and is still standing.

-Over the 20th century, farmland slowly gave way to Suburbia, with the first tiny township of Johnsonville steadily growing to become populated principally by a "mid-level" socio-economic strata.
+Over the 20th century, farmland slowly gave way to suburbia, with the first tiny township of Johnsonville steadily growing to become populated principally by a "mid-level" socio-economic strata.
 Johnsonville was a town by 1896.